 What is PREP?

-The Physician Recruitment Agency of Saskatchewan’s Rural Externship Program (PREP) is an externship opportunity for University of Saskatchewan medial students who are between their second and third years of study.
+The Physician Recruitment Agency of Saskatchewan’s Rural Externship Program (PREP) is an opportunity for University of Saskatchewan medical students between their second and third years of study.
 These externships allow students to shadow practicing physicians in rural and remote communities throughout the province gaining valuable clinical expertise and experiencing what rural Saskatchewan has to offer.

-The program is jointly managed by saskdocs, Regional Health Authorities, the Saskatchewan Medical Association (SMA) and U of S College of Medicine.
+The program is jointly managed by saskdocs, employers, the Saskatchewan Medical Association (SMA) and U of S College of Medicine.

-You can download the PREP application form by following this link.
+You can complete the PREP application form by following this link.

 Additional information on the program can be found at the following link: